Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
 The roles assigned by the service principal will determine what resources are accessible.
 For security reasons, use service principals through automation rather than allowing them to log in with a user identity.

-To learn more, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]
+To learn more, read [Application and service principal objects in Microsoft Entra ID][app-register-service-principal].

 **Setup**: